gurganious/nltk_keyword_search/README.md

 In response to [https://stackoverflow.com/questions/66323508/parsing-and-avoiding-nested-loops-in-python/66444331?noredirect=1#comment117472485_66444331](https://stackoverflow.com/questions/66323508/parsing-and-avoiding-nested-loops-in-python/66444331?noredirect=1#comment117472485_66444331)

-The bounty expires in 7 hours.
-Answers to this question are eligible for a +100 reputation bounty.
-Sam is looking for an answer from a reputable source: just need the logic/code to run faster i have a sql table with 12000 entries stored in a dataframe df1 which looks like this:
+i have a sql table with 12000 entries stored in a dataframe df1 which looks like this:

 id	name